Skip to main content

 Black women hugging another person outside

-Through our partnership with The Links, Incorporated, the American Cancer Society is committed to addressing the unequal burden of cancer in diverse communities.
+The American Cancer Society (ACS) is committed to addressing the unequal burden of cancer in diverse communities.
 African American/Black, Hispanic/Latino, and uninsured individuals are more likely to develop and die from cancer than the general U.S. population.
 Limited access to quality health care greatly impacts one’s ability to access early detection resources.
 This often results in late-stage diagnoses, which limits life-saving treatment options.

 Program Goals